idevender/ultimate-tic-tac-toe/docs/architecture_docs/arch_html.md

 ---

 - `template from bottle`: To generate dynamic HTML content with the combination of static HTML templates with dynamic data.
+- `request from bottle`: To generate dynamic HTML content with the combination of static HTML templates with dynamic data.
 - `os`: To locate the paths of the HTML templates.

 <br>